Private, In-Home Tutoring in Geneva, New York

-SchoolTutoring Academy’s tutoring programs for Geneva students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Geneva, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Geneva City School District uses the Common Core Curriculum as the educational standard for all its schools.
 Common Core Curriculum was developed to help standardize the educational experience across New York State.
 The Geneva High School provide qualifying students with the opportunity to take advanced placement courses and college credit courses given in partnership with the local Finger Lakes Community College.